giaaUC3M/sensor_fusion/README.md

 \* Only for PX4 <= 5X

-The **inputs** of this program are are the logs of the flights performed for the designed mission.
+The **inputs** of this program are are the logs of the flights performed (with different values of the fusion parameters) for the designed mission.

 The **outputs** are:
 * The modified parameters.